Terms and Conditions

 11. Medical assistance

-11.4 It is a Passenger’s obligation and responsibility to seek medical assistance if necessary during the Holiday and the Passenger will be solely responsible for paying for any onboard medical services including but not limited to any medical treatments provided and repatriation services, which will be charged on the same basis as private medical health care.
-Medical services provided on-board are outside the ambit of the UK National Health Service.
+11.5 It is a Passenger’s obligation and responsibility to seek medical assistance if necessary during the Holiday and the Passenger will be solely responsible for paying for any on board medical services including but not limited to any medical treatments provided and repatriation services, which will be charged on the same basis as private medical health care.
+Medical services provided on board are outside the scope of the UK National Health Service.

-11.7 The fitness of any Passenger to travel or continue their Holiday shall be a matter for FOCL and the on-board doctor to determine at their sole discretion.
-The vessel’s doctor has the authority to require a Passenger to remain in their Cabin or to issue other orders that are reasonable and proportionate to protect the health, safety and comfort of the Passenger and others on-board the vessel.
+11.8 The fitness of any Passenger to travel or continue their Holiday shall be a matter for FOCL and the on board doctor to determine at their sole discretion.
+The vessel’s doctor has the authority to require a Passenger to remain in their Cabin or to issue other orders that are reasonable and proportionate to protect the health, safety and comfort of the Passenger and others on board the vessel.

-11.10 Some foods served on board FOCL’s vessels and at other times during your holiday may cause allergic reactions and/or illness in those with certain allergies or intolerances.
-FOCL can provide details of ingredients of food available on-board on request but it is your responsibility to bring any allergies and intolerances to FOCL’s attention, before you embark on the vessel and before you eat or drink anything during your Holiday.
+11.11 Some foods served on board FOCL’s vessels and at other times during your holiday may cause allergic reactions and/or illness in those with certain allergies or intolerances.
+FOCL can provide details of ingredients of food available on board on request but it is the Passenger’s responsibility to bring any allergies and intolerances to FOCL’s attention at the time of Booking as if it was a Material Fact in accordance with clause 22, and before you eat or drink anything during your Holiday.
 FOCL excludes liability for any loss suffered (including by way of illness, injury or death) as a result of a food allergy or intolerance experienced by you or any other Passenger during the Holiday, to the greatest extent permitted by law.

-11.11 In the event that a Passenger fails to settle any medical assistance or repatriation costs, FOCL reserves the right without prejudice to any other remedies FOCL may have under these Conditions or otherwise, to cancel any future bookings the Passenger may have made with FOCL and to offset any sums owed to FOCL by the Passenger against any sums due from FOCL to the Passenger.
+11.13 In the event that a Passenger fails to settle any medical assistance or repatriation costs, FOCL reserves the right without prejudice to any other remedies FOCL may have under these Conditions or otherwise, to cancel any future Bookings the Passenger may have made with FOCL and to offset any sums owed to FOCL by the Passenger against any sums due from FOCL to the Passenger.

 12. Mobility and assistance